Duet3D/wiki-content/How_to_guides/SBC_Buster_to_Bookworm.md

 2. Copy your backed up directories (`sys` etc.) to the root directory of that partition
 3. Eject the microSD card again
 4. Insert it in the Pi
-5. Boot the image on the Pi, connect to it in DWC and then Enable SFTP again (see above)
-6. Restore contents from local SD folder
-7. Power-cycle everything (reboot Duet and Pi)
-7. Optionally turn off SFTP again
+5. Boot the image on the Pi.
+All the files should be restored automatically. **Note that this works only on the first start of the new image!**